dlacaille/jayson/README.md

 ```

 Alternatively, you can deserialize to an array of a specific type with `[JYJayson deserializeObjectArray:withClass:]`
-or a dictionary with a value of a specific type with `[JYJayson deserializeObjectDictionary:withClass:]`
+or a dictionary with a value of a specific type with `[JYJayson deserializeObjectDictionary:withClass:]`.
+The key of the dictionary returned will always be NSString as JSON objects can only have strings as keys.

 ```objc
 NSString *json = @"[{\"title\":\"The Hitchhiker's Guide to the Galaxy\",\